brucestarlove/portfolio-lavitzwow/NETLIFY_DEPLOYMENT.md

 - Check build logs in Netlify dashboard
 - Ensure all dependencies are in `package.json`
 - Verify Node.js version compatibility

+### Node.js Version Issues
+If Netlify is using an old Node.js version (like v10.16.2):

+1. **Clear Build Cache**
+   - Go to Site settings → Build & deploy → Clear cache
+   - Redeploy your site

+2. **Verify Configuration Files**
+   - Ensure `netlify.toml` is in the root directory
+   - Check that `.nvmrc` file exists with Node.js version
+   - Verify `package.json` has engines field

+3. **Manual Node.js Version Setting**
+   - In Netlify dashboard → Site settings → Build & deploy
+   - Set "Node.js version" to 20.x manually

+4. **Force Redeploy**
+   - Trigger a new deployment from Git
+   - Or use "Trigger deploy" in Netlify dashboard

 ### DNS Issues
 - Use [whatsmydns.net](https://whatsmydns.net) to check propagation